jasons-archived/Raylib-ECS-Prototype/readme.md

 # Funding
 NotNot is a grand experiment in open source: Is there room for another open source ECS Framework?
 Can it be made sustainable?
 Your financial support will help make this a reality.
 Sponsor NotNot through [Jason (Novaleaf)](https://github.com/sponsors/jasonswearingen?frequency=recurring).

+# ChangeLog Summary
+A short summary of work done each day

+- 2021.10.23
+  - added basic scafolding for a reference renderer based on Raylib
+- 2021.10.22
+  - Verified and created tests for:
+    - ecs multithreading, component read/write locks
+    - System roundtrip for entity create, edit, and delete
+- 2021.10.21 and earlier
+  - see the commit history.